FAQ

 The Main Goal of Existential Therapy

 The overarching purpose of existential therapy is to allow honest, open, and comprehensive exploration of your lived experiences.
-This collaborative process helps gain a clearer sense of experiences and the subjective meanings they hold.

 How to Prepare for Sessions?